mromerodriven/configure-ad/README.md

 <img src="https://i.imgur.com/uAHZrg1.png" height="80%" width="80%"/>
 </p>
 <p>
-Confirm that the client and dc are both in the same VNET
+Confirm that the Client and DC are both in the same VNET
 </p>
 <br />